davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/behindOldWomanKolyn.md

-Revolver on the old woman's temple, she waited.
+Revolver on the old woman's back, she waited.
 From the stairs there came three hooded figures.

 "Mama!" shouted the skinniest of them all.